kfeder/naltrexone_reanalysis/supplement.md

 Here, we check that we can reproduce the authors' results.

-    # Check we can reproduce the odds ratios reported in the study
+    # Check we can reproduce odds ratios
     # ITT
     fit.itt <- glm(relapsed ~ treatment.assigned,data = dat, family = 'binomial')
     exp(c(coef(fit.itt)[2],confint(fit.itt)[2,]))